nkilchenmann/udacity_project_01/starter/cloudstorage/README.md

 return hashedPassword;
 ```

 For storing credentials in the main part of the application, we can't hash passwords because it's a one-way operation.
-The user needs access to the unhashed password, after all!
+The user needs access to the unhashed decryptedPassword, after all!
 So instead, you should encrypt the passwords.
 Your tech lead provided you with a class called `EncryptionService` that can encrypt and decrypt passwords.
-When a user adds new credentials, encrypt the password before storing it in the database.
-When the user views those credentials, decrypt the password before displaying it.
+When a user adds new credentials, encrypt the decryptedPassword before storing it in the database.
+When the user views those credentials, decrypt the decryptedPassword before displaying it.
 Here's a little code snippet on how to use `EncryptionService`:

 ```
 SecureRandom random = new SecureRandom();
 byte[] key = new byte[16];
 random.nextBytes(key);
 String encodedKey = Base64.getEncoder().encodeToString(key);
-String encryptedPassword = encryptionService.encryptValue(password, encodedKey);
+String encryptedPassword = encryptionService.encryptValue(decryptedPassword, encodedKey);
 String decryptedPassword = encryptionService.decryptValue(encryptedPassword, encodedKey);
 ```